Semi-local string comparison: algorithmic techniques and applications

+\mychapter{Semi-local string comparison} In this chapter, we introduce semi-local string comparison, and establish its connection with the mathematical concepts of the previous chapter.

+This chapter is organised as follows.
+In \secrefs{s-lcs}, \ref{s-slcs}, we formally define the LCS and the semi-local LCS problems.
+In \secref{s-adag}, we describe a representation of the semi-local LCS problem by an alignment dag, and introduce the associated score matrix and seaweed matrix.
+In \secref{s-matrix-notation}, we introduce some further notation relevant to the semi-local LCS problem.
+In \secref{s-adag-composition}, we discuss the fundamental operation of seaweed matrix composition.
+We then obtain an efficient algorithm for this operation, based on the algebraic framework developed in the previous chapter.

-\mychapter{Semi-local string comparison} \mysection{Semi-local LCS} We will consider strings of characters taken from an alphabet.
-No a priori assumptions are made on the size of the alphabet and on the model of computation; we will make specific assumptions in different contexts (e.g.\ a fixed finite alphabet with only equality comparisons, or an alphabet of integers up to a given $n$ with standard arithmetic operations, etc.) Two alphabet characters $\alpha$, $\beta$ \emph{match}, if $\alpha=\beta$, and \emph{mismatch} otherwise.
-In addition to alphabet characters, we introduce the special \emph{non-alphabet character} `\$', which only matches itself and does not match any alphabet characters, and the \emph{wildcard character} `\wildchar', which matches both itself and all the alphabet characters.
+\mysection{The LCS problem} We will consider strings of characters taken from an alphabet.
+No a priori assumptions are made on the size of the alphabet and on the set of primitive character operations; we will make specific assumptions in different contexts (e.g.\ a fixed finite alphabet with only equality comparisons, or an alphabet of integers up to a given $n$ with standard arithmetic operations, etc.) Two alphabet characters $\alpha$, $\beta$ \emph{match}, if $\alpha=\beta$, and \emph{mismatch} otherwise.
+In addition to alphabet characters, we introduce two special extra characters: the \emph{guard character} `\charguard', which only matches itself and no other characters, and the \emph{wildcard character} `\charwild', which matches itself and all other characters.